KenKundert/kodi-control/README.rst

 → *Control* and enable "Allow remote control via HTTP".
 While there you can add a username and password if desired.
 Do not enable SSL.

-You can run *Kodi Control* on a different from the one that runs *Kodi*, you just need to give the hostname for the machine that is running *Kodi*, and of course that machine must be accessible over the network from the machine running *Kodi Control*.
+You can run *Kodi Control* on a host different from the one that runs *Kodi*, you just need to give the hostname for the machine that is running *Kodi*, and of course that machine must be accessible over the network from the machine running *Kodi Control*.
 In this case, some functionality, such as volume control and starting and killing *Kodi*, is not available.
 Alternately, *Kodi* can be run locally or you can open an SSH terminal and run *Kodi Control* on the *Kodi* host.
 In this case all functionality is available.
 To control a remote *Kodi* while using an SSH terminal, you must specify the name of your display in your ``settings.nt`` file.
 The typical value is ``:0`` or ``:0``, but you can examine your DISPLAY environment variable and specify whatever it contains::

     display: :0